What to do in Chiang Mai: temples, mountains and thai party

 1. The temples of Chiang Mai

-In my case, I especially enjoyed seeing the two biggest ones: Wat Phra Sing and, my favorite; Wat Chedi Luang.
-Although, I won’t deceive you; the best thing is when you find a small, empty temple, you start chatting with the monks and stay there for a while.
+However, I won’t deceive you; the best experience is when you find a small, empty temple, chat with the monks, and stay there quietly for a while, enjoying the peace and serenity.

 2. Rent a motorcycle and go see the Doi Suthep temple

-On the way, you can stop at some waterfalls and, if you keep going up the mountain, there are a lot of villages surrounded by beautiful mountains and beautiful landscapes were not so many tourists usually arrive.
+Along the way, you can stop at some nearby waterfalls, and if you continue up the mountain, you’ll find many villages surrounded by beautiful mountains and landscapes that are less visited by tourists.

 3. Trekking through the mountains